How To Host A Laid Back Dinner Party

 6. Relax and Have Fun

 There’s no need to worry about keeping your guests entertained.
-In my experience a little wine goes a long way in keep the conversation going.
+In my experience a little wine goes a long way in keep the conversation flowing.
 But if you have a lull or just want to add something extra, try one of these entertainment ideas.

 I hope that “over thinking” things won’t get in the way of gathering with friends over dinner.
 Just follow these steps for a laid back dinner party and you’ll be all set!